nicolaiw/Connect4Challenge/README.md

 # Connect4Challenge
 Connect4Challenge is a programming challenge.
 You can compete against our algorithm by implementing the ConnectFour Interface.
-You can wirte you Code in F#, C# or if it really needs to be , even in VB.NET :P.
+You can wirte your Code in F#, C# or if it really needs to be , even in VB.NET :P.

+PvP is also planed.

+Some instructions will follow soon ..

 ## Build status